rafabene/devops-demo/kubernetes/Readme.md

-5. Start the Wildfly Server pods
+5. Start the Wildfly Server pods.

   These Servers doesn't need a Service because it acts as a backend.